BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 I have the luxury to shift my perspective from judging individuals as good or evil to evaluating systems as either *functional* or *dysfunctional*.
 Instead of moralizing, I can try to focus on understanding the underlying structures and processes that contribute to societal challenges.
+Someone directly affected by these conflicts probably cannot.

 Thinking in terms of systems brings a certain relief from the confusion and frustration of modern life.
 It helps to lessen anger and bewilderment about why our *life-world* and the decisions made within it often seem so irrational or even absurd.
 Systems theory sheds light on why, even in an era where nearly everyone can participate in media production, we have neither reduced manipulation nor fostered more reasonable dialogue.
 In many ways, the Enlightenment's aspirations for rational discourse and universal truth have not materialized as hoped.
 The ideal of 'Truth'---which Plato connected to the 'Good'---has, it seems, drifted into obscurity.

 At the same time, adopting a Luhmannian perspective introduces a sense of helplessness.
 If we take Luhmann’s theory seriously, we must recognize that controlled, predictable change within society is extremely limited.
 Even with well-intentioned or radical actions, there is no guarantee that the outcomes will align with our intentions.
 As individuals, we find ourselves positioned outside the social systems that coevolve with their environment according to their own complex dynamics.
-This view is both awe-inspiring and disquieting: I admire the explanatory power of Luhmann’s theory, yet I feel a deep urge to challenge or even disprove it.
+This view is both awe-inspiring and disquieting: I admire the explanatory power of Luhmann's theory, yet I feel a deep urge to challenge or even disprove it.
 It confronts us with the unsettling notion that society evolves autonomously, beyond our direct influence, regardless of our individual ideals and aspirations.

 I first encountered Luhmann's theory while preparing a lecture on sustainable AI.